Honorific: Modern English honorifics

 The most common honorifics in modern English are usually placed immediately before a person's name.
 Honorifics used (both as style and as form of address) include, in the case of a man, "Mr." (irrespective of marital status), and, in the case of a woman, previously either of two depending on marital status: "Miss" if unmarried and "Mrs." if married, widowed, or divorced; more recently, a third, "Ms.", became the more prevalent norm, mainly owing to the desire to avoid identifying women by their marital status.
 Further considerations regarding identifying people by gender currently are raised with varying prevalence and details; in some environments, honorifics such as Mx., Ind. or Misc. may be used so as not to identify people by gender.
 In some environments, the honorific "Mstr." may be used for a boy who has not yet entered adult society; similar to this, "Miss" may be considered appropriate for a girl but inappropriate for a woman (but unless parallel to "Mstr." the reasoning is not explicit).
 All the above terms but "Miss" are written as abbreviations—most were originally abbreviations (e.g., from "Mister", "Mistress"), others may be considered as coined to directly parallel them for consistency.
-Abbreviations that include the initial and final letters (a type of contraction) are typically written in most English dialects (modern U.K. English, Australian English, South African English as examples) without full stops (periods) but in U.S. English and Canadian English always end with a period.
+Abbreviations that include the initial and final letters (a type of contraction) are typically written in most English dialects (modern U.K. English, Australian English, South African English, amongst many others) without full stops (periods), but in U.S. English and Canadian English the period is often still used.

-Other honorifics may denote the honored person's occupation, for instance "Doctor", "Esquire", "Captain", "Coach", "Officer", "The Reverend" (for all Christian clergy) or "Father" (for a Catholic, Eastern Orthodox, Oriental Orthodox, or Anglican Christian priest), "Rabbi" for Jewish clergy, or Professor.
+Other honorifics may denote the honored person's occupation, for instance "Doctor" (Dr), "Esquire" (Esq, as a post nominal), "Captain", "Coach", "Officer", "The Reverend" (The Rev) (for some Christian clergy) or "Father" (Fr) (for a Catholic, Eastern Orthodox, Oriental Orthodox, or Anglican Christian priest), "Rabbi" (for certain Jewish clergy), or Professor.
 (Note: U.S./Canadian usage of professor differs from most of the rest of the English-speaking world.
 See Professor for details.)

-Holders of an academic doctorate, such as a Ph.D., are addressed as "Doctor" (abbreviated Dr.).
+Holders of an academic doctorate, such as a Ph.D., are addressed as "Doctor" (abbreviated Dr).

 Some honorifics act as complete replacements for a name, as "Sir" or "Ma'am", or "Your Honour/Honor".
 Subordinates will often use honorifics as punctuation before asking a superior a question or after responding to an order: "Yes, sir" or even "Sir, yes, sir."